skeeto/skewer-mode/README.md

 the browser.
 Messages can be logged to this REPL with `skewer.log()` (just like `console.log()`).

+Results of expressions evaluated in the REPL are printed more verbosely than in the minibuffer, when possible.
+This may help in debugging.

+Use `M-x skewer-repl-toggle-strict-mode` to toggle strict evaluation for expressions in the REPL.
+However, be aware of the [consequences of using strict mode][strict-mode].

+## Strict mode

+Evaluation can be done in [strict mode][strict-mode] but, unfortunately, because strict mode `eval` is neutered the results are completely at odds with Skewer.
+It's not possible to create new global bindings in strict mode, so functions and variables defined in strict mode evaluations can't be accessed by Skewer again later.
+If you want to redefine loaded code in Skewer, make sure you disable strict mode.

+However, you *can* use strict *within* your functions since this doesn't effect Skewer's top-level `eval`.

 ## Transparent Proxy

-To work around the same origin policy, skewer can also be a proxy for another site, where it will automatically inject it's own HTML.
+To work around the same origin policy, Skewer can also be a proxy for another site, where it will automatically inject it's own HTML.
 This is experimental and a bit flaky right now.
 See `skewer-proxy.el`.

-## Browser Support

-Skewer is known to work properly with Firefox, Chrome, Safari, Opera, and Internet Explorer 9.

-## Strict mode

-Evaluation can be done in strict mode but, unfortunately, because strict mode `eval` is neutered the results are completely at odds with skewer.
-It's not possible to create new global bindings in strict mode, so functions and variables defined in strict mode evaluations can't be accessed by skewer again later.
-If you want to redefine loaded code in skewer, make sure you disable strict mode.

-However, you *can* use strict *within* your functions since this doesn't effect skewer's top-level `eval`.

 ## Rationalization